On Halloween of 2015, a graduate student by the name of Samuel Chang, 24, was attacked by multiple members of the Los Angeles Fire Department.

 Both Carpenter and Vitar took a plea deal on Wednesday July 26th, 2017 and plead no contest to misdemeanor assault that also resulted in six months of unpaid suspension by the Los Angeles Fire Department.
 Carpenter received three years of probation with 135 days of community service.
 Vitar and Molnar were also sentenced to three years of probation but with only 90 days of community service.

 Have you been charged with a crime?
-I will help you fight back!
+We will help you fight back!